-'''

-/usr/lib/fs/vxfs/fsckptadm remove name of checkpoint /file system
+/usr/lib/fs/vxfs/fsckptadm remove name_of_checkpoint /file_system

-'''

-- For more detail on removing VxFS clones, refer to the recommended actions for NetBackup status code 156 in the NetBackup Troubleshooting Guide. - 9 For TimeFinder, ShadowImage, BusinessCopy (Solaris or HP only): Do the following on the client or alternate client, depending on the type of backup: - To discover and remove any VxVM clones: See "Removing a VxVM volume clone" on page 268. - Enter the following to resynchronize the mirror disks: For EMC arrays (TimeFinder):
+- For more detail on removing VxFS clones, refer to the recommended actions for NetBackup status code 156 in the NetBackup Troubleshooting Guide. - For TimeFinder, ShadowImage, BusinessCopy (Solaris or HP only): Do the following on the client or alternate client, depending on the type of backup: - To discover and remove any VxVM clones: See "Removing a VxVM volume clone" on page 286. - Enter the following to resynchronize the mirror disks: For EMC arrays (TimeFinder):

-'''

 symmir -g device group establish LdevName

-'''

 where LdevName is the logical device name of the standard device.
-For Hitachi and HP arrays (Shadowlmage, BusinessCopy):
+For Hitachi and HP arrays (ShadowImage, BusinessCopy):

-'''

-pairresync -q groupname -d dev name
+pairresync -g groupname -d dev name

-'''